 Seminar 3: Lesley Wye 7th May 2020, Implementation from the perspective of a knowledge mobilisation fellow

 So what do I do?
 Perspectives of a knowledge mobiliser We all want our research to make a difference.
 But how does that happen?
 Who needs to be involved?
 What are the first steps?
 What helps and what makes it harder?
-In this talk, NIHR Knowledge Mobilisation Research Fellow Dr Lesley Wye will draw on 20+ years of experience of making change happen (and sometimes studying it!) within various sectors including healthcare, commissioning, charities and even the NIHR itself.
+In this talk, NIHR Knowledge Mobilisation Research Fellow Dr Lesley Wye drew on 20+ years of experience of making change happen (and sometimes studying it!) within various sectors including healthcare, commissioning, charities and even the NIHR itself.

 Seminar 4: Dr Nick Andrews 4th June 2020 Introducing the DEEP approach to knowledge mobilisation